RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a multiplication

-See nnn for the syntax of a multiplication.
+See <!--TODO-->nnn for the syntax of a multiplication.
 If the multiplication is a power_expression then the value of the multiplication is the value of the power_expression.
 Otherwise, let Ihs be the value of multiplication within it, and rns be the value of power_expression within